A very wet and windy day in the UK today as I write this. I hope you’re dry and warm wherever you are.

 Those of us of a certain age will remember it being used if you cut yourself, the affected area would be pasted with this orange/brown looking liquid and it would take a day or two to disappear.
 I think it’s still used in operating theatres.

 Well Roderick highlighted research dating back hundreds of years and showed that Iodine is key to health & detoxification.
 It can protect against all sorts of things and used to be used as a treatment for cancer.
+There is a clear link between iodine deficiency and cancer, see this article.
 What’s more iodine soap is great for acne!

 Iodine is necessary to help the thyroid work effectively – so essential for those with hypothyroidism and hyperthyroidism and it is vital for all hormonal processes in the body.